Nowhere is for everyone

 Deaf and Hearing Impaired Participants

-Nowhere recognises that as a multi-lingual event, our deaf/sign language using artists, families, and friends may benefit by bringing a sign companion to assist in bridging the gaps between the many languages we speak at Nowhere.
+Nowhere recognizes that as a multi-lingual event, our deaf/sign language using artists, families, and friends may benefit by bringing a sign companion to assist in bridging the gaps between the many languages we speak at Nowhere.
 Companion tickets for an interpreter are available once a ticket has been purchased by the artist or participant.
 Please email email@example.com for more information.

 All this being said: one of our core tenets at Nowhere is also radical self-reliance, and we don’t want to deny any participant that experience.
 We assist in making Nowhere more accessible and welcoming, while encouraging every person to take the initiative to include themselves in the community.
 Inclusion starts first with acceptance: of Self, of the world around us, of the many moments that form our lives, and of all the different ways there are to be Human.
 In the end, we all face barriers of one kind or the other, and its up to us to step past our perceived limitations to stand (or sit) as equal members of this rag-tag community.